Skip to Main Content Library | USC Upstate

 • Access Services staff can also help with course materials placed on reserve, checking out library materials and equipment, and troubleshooting library-related technology.

 • Our Collections, E-Resources, and Technical Services team can order books, streaming media, and other materials to support teaching, learning, and research.
-In 2023-2024, in response to student, staff, and faculty needs, we added a number of new resources, including databases such as Business Source Ultimate, MEDLINE Ultimate, and Statista.
-We also purchased full-text digital magazine archives for The Nation and The New Republic.
+In academic year 2024-2025, in response to student, staff, and faculty needs, we added a number of new resources, including The Wall Street Journal digital edition, the KBASE (Kanopy) streaming film collection, The National Review Archive, the Women's Studies Archive, and the History of Disabilities: Disabilities in Society, Seventeenth to Twentieth Century digital collection.

 • Our Archives and Special Collections team can help with resources that document the history and development of the University, as well as the 10-county region comprising Upstate South Carolina.